 Based on the vaccination data submitted by students and employees, we have created – in collaboration with offices and departments across campus – comprehensive policies and procedures that will be in place throughout the Fall 2021 semester to help mitigate the impact of COVID-19 on our community and on our experience as Chargers.

 ArtSpace’s City-Wide Open Studios Brings Students, New Haven Art Community Together

 A month-long event that draws thousands of visitors and more than 400 artists to the Greater New Haven area each year, ArtSpace’s City-Wide Open Studios enables artists to share their work with the community.
-For the second year, the University of New Haven’s Department of Communication, Film, and Media Studies, under the guidance of adjunct professor Nicki Chavoya, has partnered with the event to interview participating artists, explore the New Haven art scene, and exhibit students’ works.
+For the second year, the University of New Haven’s Department of Communication, Film, and Media Studies, under the guidance of adjunct faculty Nicki Chavoya, has partnered with the event to interview participating artists, explore the New Haven art scene, and exhibit students’ works.

 November 22, 2019

 Similar to a craft show, each participating artist at the recent ArtSpace’s City-Wide Open Studios (CWOS) hosts their own room or table.
 Those sharing their work range from well-established career artists to those who make their art purely out of enjoyment or as a hobby.
 The artists are not organized in any particular way, as individuals who have never sold a print before are right next to those who make a living by being an artist.

 Each artist has their own room covered with art prints, sculptures, music, and colorful fabrics.
 The energy in the building is tangible.
 Every artist is equally proud of their work and intrigued by the work of those around them.

 In room 357, the University of New Haven’s film department displayed students’ works.
 As visitors made their way from artist to artist, they could watch old student films or observe the process as our students work to film a music video with Ken Fabian ’21, a music and sound recording major at the University of New Haven.